IPad Pro: Sixth generation

+Seventh generation

+The seventh generation iPad Pro was announced on May 7, 2024, along with the iPad Air (6th generation).
+This generation features a redesigned chassis that is thinner than the previous generations.
+It includes the Apple M4 processor, a landscape camera with a Face ID array, and a Tandem OLED display.
+The display, referred to by Apple as the Ultra Retina XDR display, has a contrast ratio of 2,000,000:1 and can reach a full screen brightness of 1000 nits (SDR content) or 1600 nits (HDR content).
+Nano-texture display glass is available on models with 1TB and 2TB storage.
+The base storage was increased to 256 GB, with an option to get up to 2 TB of storage.

+Eighth generation

+The eighth generation iPad Pro was announced on October 15, 2025.
+This generation keeps the same screen sizes and design from the previous generation, but updates the processor to an Apple M5, and boosts the default RAM to 12GB, with the 1TB and 2TB models still having the 16GB of the prior generation.
+Graphics performance is improved by 45%.

 Accessories

-There are three primary accessories made specifically for iPad Pro, all of which are sold separately: an active bluetooth tracking stylus, Apple Pencil; an attachable keyboard, Smart Keyboard; and a form-fitted silicone case that is compatible with the Smart Keyboard.
+There are three primary accessories made specifically for iPad Pro, all of which are sold separately: an attachable keyboard, Smart Keyboard; and a form-fitted silicone case that is compatible with the Smart Keyboard.
 Additionally, with the inclusion of a USB-C connector in the third-generation and newer iPad Pro, it is now possible to connect to other displays and devices, and to charge other devices with the iPad Pro.

 Smart Keyboard and Smart Cover

-Smart Keyboard docks are specific with iPad Pro using the visible : magnetic with three pins that provides data transfer and power.
+Smart Keyboard docks are specific with iPad Pro using the visible Smart Connector; a magnetic connection with three pins that provides data transfer and power.
 The keyboard doubles as a kickstand, and is comparable to that of the competing Microsoft Surface Pro.
 The design of the Smart Keyboard is similar to the design of the Smart Cover accessory.

 Apple Pencil

 First generation

-The first-generation Apple Pencil is a precision stylus exclusive to the iPad Pro, iPad (2018), iPad (2019), iPad Air (2019) and iPad Mini (5th generation).
-The accessory is rechargeable via the Lightning port on iPad itself on the pre USB-C models. iPad Pro introduces a new display with increased responsiveness and precision over previous iPad displays with Apple Pencil support added.
-During the keynote, Apple demonstrated drawing, managing publication layout, and document annotation.
+The first-generation Apple Pencil is a precision stylus exclusive to the first- and second-generation iPad Pro, iPad (6th generation) onwards, iPad Air (3rd generation) and iPad Mini (5th generation).
+The accessory is rechargeable via the Lightning port on iPad itself on the pre USB-C models.
+This is possible via a new display with increased responsiveness and precision over previous iPad displays.
+During the launch announcement, Apple marketed the Pencil with demonstrations of drawing, managing publication layout, and document annotation with the stylus.